"...Daring and Compassionate" says Gail Sheehy, author of the ground shifting book, Passages.

 "...some books are like mirrors," says American best selling author and hospice advocate, Stephen Kiernan, "As we read their pages, we see ourselves."

 American thought leader about the future of care in life's last chapter is Joanne Lynne MD, who heads the Altarum institute.
 "We need to tell stories, to get people familiar with the language and experiences at the end of life, and evaluate the merits of our current pathways."

-The Beach is the voice of Vancouver Island, My conversation with David Graham.was quite different. .
+The Beach is the voice of Vancouver Island, Here is my conversation from May 2017.

 In August 2017 I was a guest on Engaging in Aging, a radio program reaching out to the Okanagan area.

 I launched my book in Ontario in Novel Books, Kingston in September 2017